Manal-art-coder/portfolio/README.md

 ## About Me 🙂

 Hi, I’m Manal JEWA, and I’m a **Data Analyst** with a passion for transforming raw data into actionable insights.
-After working in **customer success** at an agricultural e-commerce company, I leveraged my experience to delve into data analysis.
+After working in **customer success** at an agricultural e-commerce company, I leveraged data to improve customer satisfaction, enhance the user experience, and drive growth.
+Now, I am transitioning into a full-time data analyst role where I can apply my analytical skills to business challenges.

 I have recently completed the **Data Analysis program at DataScientest**, certified by **l'École des Mines de Paris**, where I mastered the core tools and techniques of data analysis, including **SQL**, **Python**, and data visualization tools.